awlondon/SWED-AI-RQIE-O-HI-E-H/research/README.md

 - Verify the identity behind the persona "Chen-Lai."
 - Catalog additional persona clusters and associated infrastructure.
 - Assess long-term outreach patterns to high-value sectors.
+- Evaluate export-control implications for VR/AR sensor companies and track misuse of open-source voice-cloning models.

 ## Internal Connector Use
 - Prefix proprietary queries with `internal://`.